krishain/guessfive.github.io/README.md

 <h2>Contact Us</h2>

-</p> <p>If you have any questions or concerns regarding privacy using Guesses Gaming App, please send us a detailed message at krishain@hotmail.com.
+</p> <p>If you have any questions or concerns regarding privacy using GabNGuess Gaming App, please send us a detailed message at krishain@hotmail.com.